v8/v8.dev/src/blog/jspi.md

 JavaScript already has a well developed mechanism for representing asynchronous computations: the `Promise` object and the `async` function notation.
 The JSPI is designed to integrate well with this but not to replace it.

+In particular, it is _not_ permitted to cause JavaScript code to be suspended by using JSPI.

 ### How can I use JSPI today?

 The JSPI is currently being standardized by the W3C WebAssembly WG.
-As of this writing, it is phase 3 of the standards process and we anticipate full standardization before the end of 2024.
+As of this writing, it is in phase 4 of the standards process.
+This means that the specification has been standardized.
+In addition, it is available in Chrome as of M137, and in Firefox as of  version 139.

-JSPI is available for Chrome on Linux, MacOS, Windows and ChromeOS, on Intel and Arm platforms, both 64 bit and 32 bit.[^firefox]
+JSPI is available for Chrome on Linux, MacOS, Windows and ChromeOS, on Intel and Arm platforms, both 64 bit and 32 bit.

-[^firefox]: JSPI is also available in Firefox nightly: turn on "`javascript.options.wasm_js_promise_integration`" in the about:config panel &mdash; and restart.

-JSPI can be used in two ways today: via an [origin trial](https://developer.chrome.com/origintrials/#/register_trial/1603844417297317889) and locally via a Chrome flag.
-To test it locally, go to `chrome://flags` in Chrome, search for “Experimental WebAssembly JavaScript Promise Integration (JSPI)” and check the box.
-Relaunch as suggested for it to take effect.

-You should use at least version `126.0.6478.26` to get the latest version of the API.
-We recommend using the Dev channel to ensure that any stability updates are applied.
-In addition, if you wish to use Emscripten to generate WebAssembly (which we recommend), you should use a version that is at least `3.1.61`.

-Once enabled, you should be able to run scripts that use JSPI.
 Below we show how you can use Emscripten to generate a WebAssembly module in C/C++ that uses JSPI.
 If your application involves a different language, not using Emscripten for example, then we suggest that you look at how the API works you should look at the [proposal](https://github.com/WebAssembly/js-promise-integration/blob/main/proposals/js-promise-integration/Overview.md).

-#### Limitations

-The Chrome implementation of JSPI already supports typical use cases.
-However it is still considered to be experimental so there are a few limitations to be aware of:

-- Requires the use of a command line flag, or participation in the origin trial.
-- Each call to a JSPI export runs on a fixed size stack.
-- Debugging support is somewhat minimal.
-In particular, it may be difficult to see the different events happening in the Dev tools panel.
-Providing a richer support for debugging JSPI applications is on the roadmap.

 ## A small demo